GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 ### Some caveats

-One thing that we're missing here is correct shadows.
+The attentive readers among you might have noticed that, unlike our Sprawl building, our red block has no shadow.
+If we enabled shadows, we would see that the shadows do no match the deformed mesh.
 I left this out as this post was already very long, but there's nothing significantly difficult for shadows.
 We just need to update our shadow vertex program to match the deformed mesh.

 This shader isn't a realistic model of elastic deformation, just one that looks good.
 There are many approaches to getting more realistic deformations --- my favourite for interactive applications is via [Position Based Dynamics](https://matthias-research.github.io/page…).
 We implemented a simple version of this in Unity not too long ago!